codeface-io/SwiftNodes/README.md

 let valueForID1 = graph.value(for: "id1")     // valueForID1 == 1
 ```

-When inserting a value, a `Graph` must know how to generate the ID of the node that would store the value.
+When inserting a value, a `Graph` must determine the ID of the node that would store the value.
 So the `Graph` initializer takes a closure returning a `NodeID` given a `NodeValue`.

 > Side Note: The reason, there's an explicit node type at all is that a) values don't need to be unique, but nodes in a graph are, and b) a node holds caches for quick access to its neighbours.
 The reason there is an explicit edge type at all is that edges have a count (they are "weighted") and may hold their own values in the future.